“Your beauty and love chase after me every day of my life” Psalm 23:6a (The Message).

 The support-raising journey, because it has to do with money, can easily keep our eyes focused on the wrong thing and shift our perspective just enough to miss seeing God at work as He pursues us.
 When our attention is on money, the formula becomes: I need to be used by God.
 I need money fast to do this.
 Therefore, I need to do whatever it takes to get the money for me to go.
 Well-meaning Christian leaders unfortunately fuel this formula by creating techniques that border on—what I’ve witnessed—a prosperity gospel, name-it-and-claim-it style.
 The missing perspective is the spiritual side to support-raising, the most important aspect to the process.

-All this to say, there is no promise that you’ll get your money quickly; I sure hope you do.
+All this to say that there is no promise that you’ll get your money quickly; I sure hope you do.
 For some, it’s green pastures and sill waters.
 For others, it’s a dark valley and enemy territory.
 However, the promise that comes grounded in the truth of Scripture is that God is transforming you into the image of His Son (2 Cor.
 3:18).
 Period.
 He’ll use whatever means it takes to do this, even if means leading you on the support-raising journey through the hardest season you’ve ever experienced.
 So, trust Him and understand that the support-raising journey isn’t an obstacle, but a chance to see a loving Daddy who pursues you every day.
 Don’t miss this with the wrong perspective.

 - In what ways have you experienced God’s loving pursuit of you during the support-raising journey?
 Make a list.